 What is the Role of Our Seattle Child Custody Attorneys in These Out of Court Options?

 There are several options for how you choose to proceed on working out a mutually agreeable parenting agreement.
 The first and simplest is where the two of you are able to sit down and come up with a plan you both like without any outside help.

 The second approach is having an outside professional work with you both.
 Working with a parenting specialist, divorce coach, or mediator can help a great deal in keeping the conversation positive and moving forward.
 Even after the divorce, having a coach or family counselor you both can turn to when difficulties arise can help keep things from getting out of hand.

 In either of those processes, your attorney is generally not present at discussions.
 They may help you between sessions by answering questions, letting you know the issues that need to be decided, and helping you develop ideas to take back to the discussions.
 Once an agreement is reached, the lawyer will need to take your notes on the agreements and turn them into a formal Parenting Plan, and ultimately present it to the court.

 If you choose a collaborative process, you will be working with a professional team that includes the child custody lawyers as well a coach or child specialist.
 Some of the parenting discussions will likely take place at full group meetings with your lawyer present, while others may involve working with just the coach or parenting specialist to work out details.
 The role of the lawyer in the full group meetings is to help lay out a framework of issues and work with the other team members to guide you through a process of outlining the goals and major concepts that the two of you want to build your parenting plan around.

-Contact a Seattle Divorce Services Child Custody Attorney Today
+Contact Our Seattle Divorce Services Child Custody Attorneys Today

 When you need a Seattle child custody lawyer, schedule an appointment for an initial consultation to learn more about your options.
 Call 286-784-3049 today or use the form on our website to schedule a meeting with one of our attorneys.